How to set up a DMARC record in Microsoft 365 in 2026

 • Inbound mail: For inbound mail, DMARC is automatically set up by Office 365, regardless of whether it is hosted on a custom domain or not.

 • Outbound mail: For those not using a custom domain (e.g., their email is hosted at a domain like onmicrosoft.com), their DMARC records are handled automatically.
-However, some work is required for those with their own custom domain or use an on-premise exchange server.
+However, some work is required for those with their own custom domain or who use an on-premise exchange server.
 These customers must configure their DMARC settings for their domain themselves to enable DMARC for outbound mail sending.

 A few notes before you begin.
 Enforcing DMARC means setting up Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) beforehand.
 You’ll also need to ensure that your Office 365 account is connected to your domain and verified